gabymoreno9/Assignments/Boggle/README.md

 ```

 Randomized Letter but like On The Board.
 OK so there are 16 lil boxes and I named
 those tiles.
 Because there are 16 tiles, you use 16.
+Then a for loop is used to
+put one letter in each square.
+Followed by looping through the array of random letters that
+are generator and putting one in each div.
+Let's start backwards.
+Square uses
+the row and column to get the right DOM element to put the letter in.
+To get the
+row, i is divided by 4 and then rounded down.
+And to get the column, I mod by 4.
+Nth child starts at 1 instead of starting at zero, I have to add one to both the
+row and the column.
+Once that's done, I set the innerHTML to tiles[i].

 ```
 let tiles = rando(16)